vinodvsnp/windows2mac/README.md

 - The application menu for an app is not part of the app's window, but it will appear at the top of the screen as system menu.
 That system menu keeps changing based on the app in focus.
 The app's window at the basic level only has the 'close, minimize and maximize' buttons on top left corner by default.
 Now some apps may choose to have a menu bar or a tool bar etc at the top of their window, but that is not default.

+- While focused in an application window, if you want to open another window of the application (provided that the application supports that), press command-N. This works for finder, browsers and other apps that support multiple windows

+- Tabbed applications - While focused in an application tab in an application window, if you want to open another Tab of the application in the same window (provided that the application supports that), press command-T. This works for browsers and other apps that support multiple tabs in same window

 - **Switching between windows**
   * To switch between application windows use "command-tab" instead of "alt-tab" in Windows.
   * To swicth between windows of same application (say different safari windows or different Finder windows) use "Command-tilde" (Command-`)